What Happens if I Violate Probation?

 A probation violation will likely bar you from eligibility for early termination of the program, and will not count toward any time served in jail.

-If you’re facing a probation violation, it’s time to call the criminal defense attorneys at the Mary Beth Harrell Law Firm.
+If you’re facing a probation violation, it’s time to call the criminal defense attorneys at the Mary Beth Harrell Criminal Defense and DWI Lawyers.
 We have decades of combined experience representing individuals accused of felonies and misdemeanors, and protect your rights throughout the process.
 To set up a consultation, call us today at 254-680-4655 or visit our contact page.
 We are here to serve you from our offices in Killeen and Copperas Cove.